microsoft/SEAL/README.md

 cmake --build build
 ```

+After the build completes, the output binaries can thenbe found in `build/lib/` and `build/bin/` directories.

 Various configuration options can be specified and passed to the CMake build system.
 These are decribed below in sections [Basic CMake Options](#basic-cmake-options) and [Advanced CMake Options](#advanced-cmake-options).

 #### Installing Microsoft SEAL

-If you have root access to the system you can install Microsoft SEAL system-wide as follows:
+If you have root access to the system you can install Microsoft SEAL globally as follows:

 ```bash
 cmake -S . -B build